 Plan Your Thredbo Valley Track Adventure

-The Thredbo Valley Track starts at Thredbo (near Friday Flat) and finishes at the Gaden Trout Hatchery, however it’s possible to split your adventure into shorter sections as there are plenty of turn-around or pick-up points along the way.
-These include The Ranger Station (12km return), Thredbo Diggings (14.5km return) or Lake Crackenback Resort and Spa (20km one way).
-If you really feel like testing yourself, you can extend your ride from the Gaden Trout Hatchery by joining the Hatchery Bay Trail, which will take you all the way to Jindabyne.
-What an epic adventure!
+The Thredbo Valley Track starts at Thredbo (near Friday Flat) and finishes at the new Thredbo River Picnic Area, however it’s possible to split your adventure into shorter sections as there are plenty of turn-around or pick-up points along the way.
+These include The Ranger Station (12km return), Thredbo Diggings (14.5km return) or Lake Crackenback Resort and Spa (20km one way), plus the brand new 1.5km section from Gaden Trout Hatchery to Thredbo River Picnic Area.
+So there’s an epic adventure waiting for you, no matter your skill level!

 Mountain Bike Riders of All Abilities Can Give it a Go